Note: This post was updated May 2018.

 Some city sanitation systems located near major bodies of water do not want you to flush anything in your toilet except for waste and toilet paper so you may want to call your water department first if you live in a coastal city.

 The Best Way for YOU to Get Rid of Dog Poop

 Who’d have thought something so soft, squishy, and smelly could cause so many problems?

 I’ve outlined the most common options above along with the pros and cons as I see them.
 But you’ll make your choice based on convenience, cost, whether your dog is large or small, whether you live in a city or rural area, or dozens of other considerations.

 But make a smart and careful decision about how to get rid of your dog’s poop.

-Note: Some of the links are affiliate links which means I’ll earn a small commission if you make a purchase after clicking the link.
+Note: Some of the links are affiliate links which means I’ll earn a few cents if you buy something after clicking the link.
 I only recommend products I have or would be willing to use myself.
 Thank you for your support.